 The Foundation received a conditional grant award of \$1,958,750 in the year ended June 30, 2024.
 As prescribed under FASB's Not-for-Profit contribution and grant guidance, the Foundation considers the incurred project construction invoice date to be when the conditions have been substantially met and the revenue is recognized.
 The Foundation did not recognize any grant revenue related to this grant award for the year ended June 30, 2024.
-In September 2024, the Foundation met all conditions and recognized the grant revenue in the year ended June 30, 2025.
+In September 2024, the Foundation met all conditions and recognized the grant revenue in the accompanying statement of activities for the year ended June 30, 2025.